We decided to delve into specifically finding podcast hosts who are women of color, specifically who are Black-American or of African descent.

 “I know my purpose is not worrying about what God has planned for somebody else, ‘cause that ain’t my business.
 I found myself kind of being taken away from my peace.
 And once I found the source of it I knew what to do about it.
 And that was let go and let God.”

 Hosted by Jasmine, Lauren, and Reyna, The Link Up Podcast explores life and its ups and downs in professional, relational, and spiritual areas, as a melanated millennial.
-I love the fun and open format of this podcast and also, how quickly the hosts get into the topic at hand.
+The fun and open format of this podcast is what captivates us and also, how quickly the hosts get into the topic at hand.

 Starter Episode: Jennell B. Stewart, Digital Content Creation School “Becoming an OG Youtuber to Maximize Your Income & Reach”